Β-Methylphenethylamine: Presence

 In 2015, 52% of supplements labeled as containing Acacia rigidula were found to contain BMPEA.
 Consumers following recommended maximum daily servings would consume a maximum of 94 mg of BMPEA per day.
 In 2012, however, the FDA determined that BMPEA was not naturally present in Acacia rigidula leaves.
 This question was litigated during the trial of Hi Tech Pharmaceuticals Inc vs. Cohen.
 Despite US Food and Drug Administration warning letters, BMPEA remains present in dietary supplements.

 Safety

 β-Methylphenethylamine was associated with a case of cerebral hemorrhage in a Swedish athlete and first time user.
 The female victim with no medical history had taken a Swedish food supplement with 290 mg β-methylphenethylamine per serving before commencing her usual exercises.
 After about 30 minutes the first symptoms appeared.
 The presence of the active ingredient was not declared on the label.
-Use of β-Methylphenethylamine is also prohibited in sport.
+Use of β-Methylphenethylamine is also prohibited in sports.